AlexFabre/commit-format/README.md

 ### `-t`, `--template` Template compliance

-You can provide a configuration TOML file template to validate the commit header/footer format and required symbols.
+You can provide a configuration INI file template to validate the commit header/footer format and required symbols.

 Usage: